swaptacular/swpt_trade/README.md

 Containers started from the *app-image* must have access to the following servers:

-1. One [PostgreSQL] server instance, which stores the solver server's data.
+1. One [PostgreSQL] server instance, which stores *the solver server's data*.

-2. One or more PostgreSQL server instances, which store each worker server's data.
+2. One PostgreSQL server instance **for each worker server**.

 3. [RabbitMQ] server instance, which acts as broker for [Swaptacular Messaging Protocol] (SMP) messages.